Pub/Sub

 // To receive the next message, `Ack()` must be called on the received message.

-// If message processing failed and message should be redelivered `Nack()` should be called.
+// If message processing fails and the message should be redelivered `Nack()` should be called instead.

 //

-// When provided ctx is cancelled, subscriber will close subscribe and close output channel.
+// When the provided ctx is canceled, the subscriber closes the subscription and the output channel.

-// Provided ctx is set to all produced messages.
+// The provided ctx is passed to all produced messages.

-// When Nack or Ack is called on the message, context of the message is canceled.
+// When Nack or Ack is called on the message, the context of the message is canceled.

 Subscribe(ctx context.Context, topic string) (<-chan *Message, error)

-// Close closes all subscriptions with their output channels and flush offsets etc. when needed.
+// Close closes all subscriptions with their output channels and flushes offsets etc. when needed.

 Close() error